 Vagus Nerve - the Master Controller of the Gut

-The vagus nerve is the master control nerve of your digestive system.
-It controls heart rate and breathing.
-Vagus nerve strengthening has been gaining popularity as an important component of gut health.
+The vagus nerve is the master control nerve of your digestive system & your parasympathetic nervous system.
+It also controls heart rate & breathing.
+Vagus nerve strengthening has been gaining popularity as an important component of gut health & longevity habits.

-Gargling, singing, humming, cold exposure, coffee enemas, Valsalva maneuvers, and deep, diaphragmatic breathing are all evidence-based strategies used to strengthen the vagus nerve.
+Gargling, singing, humming, cold exposure (cold showers/ice baths), coffee enemas, Valsalva maneuvers & deep, diaphragmatic breathing are all evidence-based strategies used to strengthen the vagus nerve.